kubernetes/minikube/site/content/en/docs/Reference/Commands/start.md

       --container-runtime string          The container runtime to be used (docker, crio, containerd). (default "docker") --cpus int                          Number of CPUs allocated to Kubernetes. (default 2) --cri-socket string                 The cri socket path to be used.
+      --delete-on-failure                 If set, delete the current cluster if start fails and try again.
+Defaults to false.
       --disable-driver-mounts             Disables the filesystem mounts provided by the hypervisors --disk-size string                  Disk size allocated to the minikube VM (format: <number>[<unit>], where unit = b, k, m or g). (default "20000mb")
       --dns-domain string                 The cluster dns domain name used in the kubernetes cluster (default "cluster.local")